Kaiser Permanente: International reputation

+2023 strike

+From October 4 to 7, 2023, more than 75,000 Kaiser Permanente workers went on strike.
+This has been regarded as the largest health care worker strike in U.S. history.
+A new four-year contract would later be ratified by 98.5% of the 85,000 members of the Coalition of Kaiser Permanente Unions on November 9, 2023.

 Quality of care

 In the California Healthcare Quality Report Card 2013 Edition, Kaiser Permanente's Northern California and Southern California regions, KP received four out of four possible stars in Meeting National Standards of Care.
 KP North and South also received three out of four stars in Members Rate Their HMO.
 KP's performance has been attributed to three practices: First, KP places a strong emphasis on preventive care, reducing costs later on.
 Second, its doctors are salaried rather than paid per service, which removes the main incentive for doctors to perform unnecessary procedures.
 Thirdly, KP attempts to minimize the time patients spend in high-cost hospitals by carefully planning their stay and by shifting care to outpatient clinics.
 This practice results in lower costs per member, cost savings for KP and greater doctor attention to patients.
 A comparison to the UK's National Health Service found that patients spend 2–5 times as much time in NHS hospitals as compared to KP hospitals.

 In June 2013, the California Department of Managed Health Care (DMHC) levied a $4 million fine, the second largest in the agency's history, against Kaiser for not providing adequate mental health care to its patients.
 Alleged violations of California's timely access laws included failures to accurately track wait times and track doctor availability amid evidence of inconsistent electronic and paper records.
 It was also found by the DMHC that patients received written materials circulated by Kaiser dissuading them from seeking care, a violation of state and federal laws.
 DMHC also issued a cease and desist order for Kaiser to end the practices.
-DMHC conducted a follow up investigation which published in April 2015.
+DMHC conducted a follow-up investigation which published in April 2015.
 The report found Kaiser had put systems in place to better track how patients were being cared for but still had not addressed problems with actually providing mental health care that complied with state and federal laws.
 Kaiser's challenges on this front were exacerbated by a long, unresolved labor dispute with the union representing therapists.